Skip to Content

 The waterfalls freeze over in the cold creating giant icicles hanging over the cliffs which are amazing to see.
 We joined this icewalk tour in the winter to see the frozen waterfalls up close!
 You can even do an evening icewalk – this area has a special magic to it at night!

-Hot Tip: If you’re visiting in the winter, you really need ice cleats or spikes.
-If you don’t have them, then consider joining a guided ice walk tour that will safely lead you on the ice and supply all of the safety gear you’ll need.
+If you’re visiting in the winter, you really need ice cleats or spikes.
+If you don’t have them, then I would strongly consider joining a guided ice walk tour like we did that will safely lead you on the ice and supply all of the safety gear you’ll need.
+It costs $101 CAD and lasts for 4 hours.
+Your professional guide will tell you about these unique formations and at the end, you will get to enjoy a steaming mug of hot chocolate!

 Bailey watches a train pass by at Morants Curve on the Bow Valley Parkway near Canmore